nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `Paidlancers` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - Add Event**

 **MSS**

-1. User requests to list persons
+1. User requests to add an event together with its information.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. System adds the event and displays information of the event added.

    Use case ends.

 **Extensions**

+* 1a.
+User enters the wrong command.
+   * 1a1.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 1.

+**Use case: UC2 - Delete Event**

+**MSS**

+1. User <u>lists events (UC4)</u>.
+2. User requests to delete a specified event in the list.
+3. System deletes the event and displays information of the event deleted.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters the wrong command.
+   * 1a1.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 2.

+* 1b.
+User enters an invalid index.
+   * 1b1.
+System displays that the index is invalid and to try again.

+      Use case resumes at step 2.

+**Use case: UC3 - Mark Event**

+**MSS**

+1. User <u>lists events (UC4)</u>.
+2. User requests to mark a specified event in the list.
+3. System marks the event and displays information of the event marked.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters the wrong command.
+   * 1a1.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 2.

+* 1b.
+User enters an invalid index.
+   * 1b1.
+System displays that the index is invalid and to try again.

+      Use case resumes at step 2.

+* 1c.
+User marks an event that is already marked.
+   * 1c1.
+System displays that the event has already been marked.

+      Use case ends.

+**Use case: UC4 - List Events**

+**MSS**

+1. User requests the system to list events.
+2. System displays information of all events with their respective index.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters the wrong command.
+   * 1a1.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 1.

 * 2a.
 The list is empty.
+   * 2a1.
+System displays an empty list.

       Use case ends.

+**Use case: UC5 - List Contacts**

+**MSS**

+1. User requests the system to list contacts.
+2. System displays information of all contacts with their respective index.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters the wrong command.
+   * 1a1.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 1.

+* 2a.
+The list is empty.
+   * 2a1.
+System displays an empty list.

+      Use case ends.

+**Use case: UC6 - Link contact and event**

+**MSS**

+1. User <u>lists events (UC4)</u>.
+2. User <u>lists contacts (UC5)</u>.
+3. User requests to link a specified event and contact.
+4. System links them and displays the event's and contact's information.

+   Use case ends.

+**Extensions**

 * 3a.
-The given index is invalid.
+User enters the wrong command.
    * 3a1.
-AddressBook shows an error message.
+System displays that the command is invalid and to try again.

+      Use case resumes at step 3.

+* 3b.
+User enters an invalid index.
+   * 3b1.
+System displays that the index is invalid and to try again.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

+* 4a.
+The event has a contact linked already.
+   * 4a1.
+System replaces the previous contact with the new contact.

+      Use case ends.

 *{More to be added}*